zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 ```

 This is the _actual_ test that will produce a passing or failing response when
 we run `learn`.
-Read outloud, this line sounds like a normal English sentence:
+Read out loud, this line sounds like a normal English sentence:
 _Expect first_number to be an integer or be a float_.

 - `expect` is another RSpec method, indicating a test statement